 The shortest route to northeast Italy including Lake Garda and Venice is via Innsbruck - Brenner Pass.

 The main traffic rules in Italy can be found here.
-Busy weekends are 29 July and 5 August.
+In 2024, Black Saturday is July 20 and 27 and August 3 and 10.

 Tap water in Italy is generally safe to drink.
 If a tap is labeled Acqua non potabile (no drinking water), it is better to drink bottled water.